10x-Engineers/RISE-RFP-Llama.cpp/README.md

 # RISE RP014: Optimizing Llama.cpp and GGML for RVV

-This repo contains reading material and presentations for the collaboration between 10xE and RISE for RP-014.
+This repo contains reading material and presentations of the work 10xE did on RISE RFP RP-014